Gold Coast Holistic Dental Care

 The position you sleep in can affect how you breathe and for calm high quality sleep, breathing should be gentle and through the nose.
 Ideally your breathing volume will actually reduce during sleep, compared to when you are awake.
 However, during snoring the breathing volume can be dramatically increased.

-Lying on your side appears to be better than any other position and the left side is often better than the right.
+Lying on your side appears to be better than any other position, and the left side is often better than the right.
 Amongst Buteyko practitioners (breathing educators) this is thought to be due to the position of the heart and the gravitational effects on it, and also related to the left lung being slightly smaller than the right, such that the lungs are in a more favourable position.
-The take home message is to sleep on your side – but ensure your spine is straight using a good pillow.
+The take-home message is to sleep on your side but ensure your spine is straight by using a good pillow.

 4. Get some exercise each day